KimDau/serenyti/README.md

 Pillar POC

-Login : Temporary register into a cookie. the first connexion is as a registration.
-After each you will be automatically send to another page.
+Doctor dashboard/Login.html : Temporary register into a cookie. the first connexion is as a registration.
+After that you will be automatically send to another page.

-Need IOTA connexion for improving it(I don't know who can add anyone to do the registration of other - to add)
+Need to separate the patient and the doctor.

+If you forgot your Username/Password just reset your historical.